Join the conversation

-This short story is featured in our new special project:
+This short story was a finalist in the Fall 2019 Aura Estrada Short Story Contest, and is featured in our new special project:

 This was before Atos, before any of those private contractors.
 It probably wouldn’t happen like this now.